LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Doc Comments
 ------------

-A doc comment permits a bit of documentation to be associated with either a type, trait, or method.
-This comment is not processed by Lasso in any way, but is saved as-is.
-A doc comment begins with the characters "/\*\*!" and runs until a closing "\*/" sequence.
+A doc comment permits a block of documentation to be associated with either a type, trait, or method.
+This comment is not processed by Lasso in any way, but is saved as-is with the object.
+A doc comment begins with the characters ``/**!`` and runs until a closing ``*/`` sequence.
 Any characters can appear within a doc comment, and a doc comment can consist of multiple lines.

 Doc comments can only appear in the following locations: